inoxlang/inox-vscode/README.md

 **Running a Program**

-- Click on the icon with a bug in the left bar (screenshot).
+- Click on the same icon as in the screenshot.
 - Select the `Launch Current Program` task, the other task always executes `/main.ix`.
 - Click on the green arrow.